ropensci/melt/.github/CONTRIBUTING.md

 NOT TO DO:

-- Other parallelization schemes such as [boot](https://cran.r-project.org/web/packages/boot/index.html), [RcppParallel](https://cran.r-project.org/web/packages/RcppParallel/index.html)
+- Other parallelization schemes such as [boot](https://cran.r-project.org/web/packages/boot/index.html), [RcppParallel](https://cran.r-project.org/web/packages/RcppParallel/index.html), etc.
+OpenMP is employed for parallel computing.
+Some unit tests are also written with the assumption that OpenMP is available, although the availability should not affect the test results.

 - Other models such as linear mixed models, generalized additive model, etc.